Advantages of Spinal Cord Stimulators

 Turning to spinal cord stimulators for back pain relief is rarely the first treatment option tried.
 This procedure is recommended for patients who have tried just about everything with little or no results.

 There are many advantages to this approach.
 Once you know them, you’ll be able to make an informed decision.

 Undergoing surgery is a major decision.
 There are risks involved in any kind of surgery, and it can be quite expensive.
 Surgery is also the most invasive treatment option, often involving significant permanent alterations to the body.

-Unlike surgery, the use of spinal cord stimulators is reversible.
+Unlike surgery, the use of back stimulators is reversible.